The effects of solutes

 Water expands a lot when it boils: one kilogram of water is one litre of liquid water, but it becomes about 1700 litres of steam at atmospheric pressure.
 This means that even modest increases in altitude can measurably reduce the boiling temperature.
 Some people complain that this affects cooking and even the taste of tea at altitude.

 It is also true that pressure changes the melting temperature.
-However, because the volume occupied by a kg of liquid is not much different from that occupied by a kg of solid, this effect is very small unless the pressures are very large.
+However, because the volume occupied by a kilogram of liquid is not much different from that occupied by a kilogram of solid, this effect is very small unless the pressures are very large.
 For most substances, the freezing point rises, though only very slightly, with increased pressure.

-Water is one of the very rare substances that expands upon freezing.
+Water is one of the very rare substances that expands upon freezing (which is why ice floats).
 Consequently, its melting temperature falls very slightly if pressure is increased.

-It is sometimes said that freezing point depression with pressure explains the low friction under an ice-skate.
-I find this difficult to believe.
-The Clausius-Clapeyron effect appears not large enough to make a noticeable difference.
-However, the skate story is so widely believed (outside of thermodynamics classes, anyway) that it's worth being quantitative.
+I have been asked: Does freezing point depression with pressure explain the low friction under an ice-skate?
+I'm writing this in Sydney, so you might guess correctly that I don't know much about skating, but let's try to be quantitative.
 The Clausius-Clapeyron equation says that the ratio of the change in pressure times the change in specific volume to the latent heat of the phase change equals the ratio of the change in transition temperature to the (absolute) melting or boiling temperature.
-(It's often written as dP/dT = L/T*Δv.)
+It's often written as dP/dT = L/T*Δv.
+(As we might have guessed from dimensional considerations — i.e. just writing an equation involving the relevant parameters so as to make the units correct.)

 The comparable calculation for boiling point change is a bit more complicated.
 The latent heat in this case is larger (2.3 MJ-1) but the change in specific volume is much larger (typically a few times 10-2 m3kg-1).
 So changes in altitude can change the boiling temperature, and going up a mountain can reduce it by as much as several degrees.